 Eliminate the Pasta

 When we moved to Arizona, prior to adopting the low-carb lifestyle, we found an excellent Italian restaurant only a mile from our home.
-The restaurant served pasta with virtually every dish and even featured a spaghetti and meatball dinner every Monday and Tuesday night for only $5.99.
+The restaurant served pasta with virtually every dish.
+They even featured a spaghetti and meatball dinner every for only $5.99.
 It was delicious.
 But even their chicken, beef, and veal dishes were all served over pasta.

-We haven’t been back very often now that we are low-carb foodies, but they do have an appetizer or two that we found are low carb and we have even adopted a few of their dishes creating our own recipes.
+We haven’t been back very often now that we are low-carb foodies.
+But they do have an appetizer or two that we found are low carb.
+We have even adopted a few of their dishes creating our own recipes.

 We wondered . . . could we enjoy Italian food and avoid the pasta?
 If the protein is delicious and it is combined with a superb sauce, the pasta is not needed.
 Traditional Italian ingredients of garlic, tomatoes, spinach, parmesan cheese, and lean chicken cutlets make this dish low carb and outstanding.